 Importantly, the Grief & Loss Support Hub does not provide counselling, psychotherapy, diagnosis, or mental health treatment.
 Clear safeguarding and referral pathways are in place to ensure individuals can access specialist or clinical support when needed.

-Founder & Lead Practitioner with a First Class Honours degree in Medical Science, experience in adult mental health and education, over five years’ dog handling experience, and a strong safeguarding-led, non-clinical approach to wellbeing.
+Founder & Lead Practitioner with a First Class Honours degree in Medical Science, a 2:1 Class Honours degree in Forensic Science and currently studying an MSc in Psychology.
+Work experience includes adult mental health, secondary school science teacher and over six years’ dog handling experience.
+A strong safeguarding-led, non-clinical approach to wellbeing, also registered with Social Care Wales.

 Wally is a calm wellbeing companion whose gentle presence supports choice-led, safeguarding-focused animal-assisted wellbeing activities.
-His welfare is always prioritised.
+Wally loves to show off his talent, including many tricks and absolutely loves a tennis ball.
+He also enjoys wearing his dickie bow to make the ladies blush!
+Wally's welfare is always prioritised.